mircea-pavel-anton/mirceanton.com/content/posts/2022-12-20-my-cks-experience/index.md

 Hello everyone!
 In this blog post, I wanted to share my experience taking the Certified Kubernetes Security Specialist (CKS) exam.

-I have previously taken the Certified Kubernetes Administrator (CKA) and the Certified Kubernetes Application Developer (CKAD) exams, and I personally found the CKS exam to be more difficult than both of those.
-However, I believe this was mostly due to my lack of exposure to the topics covered on the CKS exam in my career thus far, as a Junior DevOps engineer.

 ## 📝 The Exam Difficulty

+I have previously taken the CKA and CKAD exams, and I personally found the CKS to be more difficult than either of those.
+Granted, this was most likely due to my lack of exposure to the topics covered on the CKS exam in my career thus far, as a Junior DevOps engineer, but still.

-As I mentioned previously, I would rate the CKS exam as more difficult than the CKA and CKAD.
-In terms of ranking, I would place the various topics on a tier list as follows:
+In terms of a difficulty ranking, I would place the various topics on a tier list as follows:

 **Very easy**: